sunilima/data_science/README.md

 # further user will select a column
 # if column type is numeric then display the histogram
 # if column type is nominal then display the bar chart

+5a - create a file named "main.py" and a folder "services" in main.py write the code execute main.py by typing in terminal -> streamlit run main.py after few seconds you will see the python website in the web browser window (chrome/edge) to stop streamlit website press Ctrl+C/Ctrl+Z/Ctrl+V
+6 - add-commit-push to github
+6aa -
+Set your username: write in terminal replace your username

+git config --global user.name "username"

+Set your email address: write in terminal replace your email

+git config --global user.email "MY_NAME@example.com"

+6a - click on "source control" then "click on + in changes" then write commit message then click commit then click sync changes and then click ok
+6b - check on github.com in your branch if the code files are updated project1_dataviz/README.md at pranav · utkarshminds/project1_dataviz